imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/qa.md

 ### Using Transformers (HF hub)

-- [Huggingface](https://huggingface.co/models?pipeline_tag=question-answering&sort=downloads) provides hosts multiple models for the task of QA.
+- [Huggingface](https://huggingface.co/models?pipeline_tag=question-answering&sort=downloads) hosts multiple models for the QA task.
 Most of these models are fined tuned on SQuAD dataset.
-Let's pick one and explore how to use it.
+Let's pick one and see how to use it.

 ``` python linenums="1"
 # install packages